nanos-world/docs/docs/assets-modding/creating-assets/importing-assets.md

 | Sound Wave | `A_` |  |
 | Sound Cue | `A_` | `_Cue` |
 | Texture | `T_` | `_?` \(see [Textures](https://github.com/Allar/ue4-style-guide#anc-textures)\) |

+### Assets Thumbnails

+It is a good practice to include thumbnails of your assets into a folder called `Thumbnails/` in the root of your Asset Pack.
+This is a convention as the **Sandbox** game-mode reads from it to display on Spawn Menu.

 ## Exporting & Cooking your Assets